 Email login compresses that flow.

-Instead of creating or connecting an external wallet first, the user enters an email, receives a 6-digit code, and gets a blockchain address generated for that email-based account.
+Instead of creating or connecting an external wallet first, the user enters an email, receives a 6-digit code, and gets a blockchain address generated for that email-based account (Hyperliquid Docs โ How to start trading, as of 2026-05).
 That is much closer to the onboarding pattern mainstream app users already understand.

 For mobile growth, that is a major advantage.